 Tan Tui is a very powerful form, common in many styles, and filled with plenty of depth to pick from.

-The version we train has twelve roads, or sequences, and can be very challenging training when performed.
+Although we do train several versions of this form, this one in particular has twelve roads, or sequences, and can be very challenging training when performed.

 Saluting the Martial

 Once all of the students had arrived for class, we bowed in with our three salutes:

 - First, our standard Kung Fu Salute or 武术抱拳礼 (Wǔ Shù Bào Quán Lǐ / Mou5 Seut6 Bou5 Kyun4 Lai5); a fist and open palm married together in front of our body.
 We then roll our hands in towards us to close it up.

 - The second salute is a more involved act of respect.
 We step forward in a Unicorn Stance (crossed legs and kneeling close to the ground), then a Cat Stance (front foot barely in contact with the ground), as we present the previous salute, but with a bit more martial content.
 This is followed by reversing our footwork and pulling our hands back and circling them forward like a spinning wheel to come back to our starting position.

 - Last, but not least, is our third salute.
 We bring our open palms in front of us, layering one hand in front of the other.
 In a quick burst, we hop off the ground, right foot then left foot.
 During this leap, we whip our hands

 in a circle, landing back in a Cat Stance and presenting our fist/palm salute once more.
 We close this final salute, by rolling our hands towards us once more.

 Formally bowed in, we began the exercise set we call The Windmill.
 Many of the stretches and exercises in this set are inspired by 練步拳 Liàn Bù Quán, another one of the forms we train in the beginner levels of Northern Shaolin Kung Fu.